nandoconde/GnssDates.jl/docs/src/developers/02-contributing.md

-We are completely open to new ideas and features, but the core of this package is providing time management for other GNSS packages in a way that feels both minimal but beature complete.
+We are completely open to new ideas and features, but the core of this package is providing time management for other GNSS packages in a way that feels both minimal but feature complete.
 This means that any new feature should minimize:

 - Adding dependencies
 - Breaking old code